YichenXu325/Getting-and-Cleaning-Data-Course-Project-Peer-Graded-Assignment/README.md

 4. Merging all the data
 5. Reading column names
 6. Getting id, mean and std
+7. Making a second tidy data set
-7. Naming the activities with descriptive names from activity_label.txt
+8. Naming the activities with descriptive names from activity_label.txt

-8. Making a second tidy data set
+In order to make sure no valid error existing, the naming step for the second tidy data set is arranged after the average values are calculated.